Cassius Vaughn

-Cassius M. Vaughn (born November 3, 1987) is a former Canadian football defensive back.
+Cassius M. Vaughn (born November 3, 1987) is an American former professional football defensive back.
 He was signed by the Denver Broncos as an undrafted free agent in 2010.
-He played college football at Ole Miss.
-Vaughn has also played for the Indianapolis Colts, Detroit Lions, Baltimore Ravens and San Diego Chargers in the National Football League (NFL).
-He made his CFL debut in 2016 with the Hamilton Tiger-Cats.
+He played college football for the Ole Miss Rebels.
+Vaughn also played for the Indianapolis Colts, Detroit Lions, Baltimore Ravens and San Diego Chargers in the National Football League (NFL).
+He made his Canadian Football League (CFL) debut in 2016 with the Hamilton Tiger-Cats.

 Professional career

 Denver Broncos

 As a rookie in 2010 for the Denver Broncos (NFL), Vaughn did not start in any games as a defensive back but did play in thirteen games as a special teams player, where he recorded seven tackles, recovered a muffed punt, and returned two kickoffs for 125 yards and one touchdown.
-On October 9, 2011 in a 29–24 loss to the San Diego Chargers, Vaughn intercepted Philip Rivers' pass and returned it 55 yards for a touchdown.
+On October 9, 2011, in a 29–24 loss to the San Diego Chargers, Vaughn intercepted Philip Rivers' pass and returned it 55 yards for a touchdown.